How does a Binary MLM Plan Work?

 The capping can be set as per the company’s preference i.e.daily, weekly or monthly capping.

-Commission-based binary capping: Binary companies set capping based on commissions earned or achieved by the distributors, compared with the enrollment package price.
+Commission-based binary capping: Companies set capping based on binary income commissions earned or achieved by the distributors, compared with the enrollment package price.

 Example: If distributor X joins the binary MLM company with a $1000 package, the company sets a capping value of $10000 as commissions.
 The distributor won’t receive any commissions more than this value ($10000).
 This capping can be set based on a daily, weekly, or monthly basis.